glowieframework/glowie-website/documentation/v1.0/basic-application-modules/routes.md

 The HTTP status code to send with the redirect (defaults to 307 Temporary Redirect).

 **methods**
-An array of allowed HTTP request methods that will trigger this route.
+An single or an array of allowed HTTP request methods that will trigger this route.
 Same as in `Rails::addRoute()` methods setting (see above).

 **name**
 The route internal identifier.
 Same as in `Rails::addRoute()` methods setting (see above).